Sergeant Edward G. Fiedler

 Edward’s first two weeks of service were spent at Fort Sheridan in Illinois where he spent the entire time going over basic discipline, drill, keep cadence, and how to carry a rifle.
 It was here that he met one of his lifelong friends, Harlan M. Hoffman of California, with whom he would see the war through.
 Upon conclusion of those first weeks, Edward and Harlan were shipped to Camp Wheeler, Georgia where they were put into an infantry company for three months of basic training.
 Wheeler became the true test for the draftees as they worked to master close-order drills, marksmanship, identification of enemy vehicles, gas procedures, and many other essential skills needed for life on the front.
 After graduation, the pair stuck together and moved to New Jersey where they boarded a troop ship bound for Europe on 15 November.
 Landing in England a week or so later, they moved to France and spent a few days in various “tent cities” before they got their final orders to join the 36th Infantry Division.

 At the time of their entry, the 36th Division was in the middle of an intense war over the Vosges mountains in Central France.
-As they drove to their unit they both noted the countless devastated towns, burned-out tanks, and abandoned weapons dotting the French landscape as artillery thundered in the distance; solemn markers of the fierce fighting which had raged in the region for over two months.
+As they drove to their unit they both noted the countless devastated towns, burned-out tanks, and abandoned weapons dotting the French landscape as artillery thundered in the distance; solemn markers of the fierce fighting that had raged in the region for over two months.
 Officially attached to A Company of the 141st Infantry Regiment, the two green GIs likely had no idea of the recent history of their unit and the future combat that they would see.
 In the days prior to their arrival, the 36th had fought fiercely to capture the St Marie Pass, a critical pathway for troops and supplies through the Vosges that spilled onto the Alsatian Plain, the ultimate objective of the allied assault.
 The division faced stiff German resistance attempting to plug the gap and moved as many men as possible through the moment it was secured.

 On the morning of 9 December, Edward and Hoffman were given a final ride on a jeep with two other replacements to join their company on the frontline.
 Immediately upon their arrival, the group came into chaos.
 The 1st Battalion of the 141st was pressing an attack on a series of ridges near the town of Riquewihr, a central point of the St. Marie Pass, and was undergoing severe German self-propelled gun and small arms fire.
 Within minutes the companies of the battalion had taken serious casualties but the attacks pressed on to maintain control over the objectives.
 After jumping off of their jeep Edward and the others were gathered by other men from A Company, told to turn in their rifles, and given red cross-painted helmets to replace their own.
 Although trained as riflemen, the severity of the fighting left many dead and wounded stranded on the battlefield and the group was told they would, for the foreseeable future, be serving as litter bearers to bring those injured back to a makeshift aid station.
 The cry of “medic, over here,” kicked the group into action only minutes later.
 For the rest of that first day, the makeshift medics dragged American and German wounded to safety without rest, saving dozens of lives.
 They were only given slight rest that night when the battalion retreated from their positions to move back towards the town of Riquewihr itself.